anime-kun32/HiScraper/README.md

       }
     ]
   }
-# Disclaimer
+# Disclaimer !!!!

-This project is just a practise , it is not in anyway affliated with hianime or any anime studios .
-I made this porject to practise python
+This project is just a practise , it is not in anyway affiliated with hianime or any anime studios .
+I made this project to practise python .